mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/michelson_encoder.md

 println(`Customized representation of the ticket value: ${JSON.stringify(dataCustom)}`);
 ```

-### How the Schema class is used inside Taquito
+### How the Schema class is used inside Webmavryk

-The `Schema` class is internally used in Taquito:
+The `Schema` class is internally used in Webmavryk:
 - When calling `Mavryk.contract.getStorage()`:
     It allows returning a well-formatted JSON object of the contract storage using the `Execute` method to convert the Michelson data into familiar-looking javascript data.
 - When fetching a bigmap key with `BigMapAbstraction.get()` or `RpcContractProvider.getBigMapKey()`: